isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 <blockquote>
 <p>"The dedication of the doctors and nurses who have their own responsibilities
-but still devote their time to saving lives serves as a major inspiration for me to keep going as well,” Germaine said.</p>
+but still devote their time to saving lives serves as a major inspiration that keeps me going,” Germaine said.</p>
 </blockquote>
 <p></p>
 <div class="isomer-image-wrapper">